bensadeh/circumflex/README.md

 ## ❤️ Favorites
-Save submissions you'd like to revisit by adding them to Favorites.
 Press <kbd>f</kbd> to add the currently highlighted submission to your list of favorites.
 Remove submissions from the Favorites page with <kbd>x</kbd>.

 You can add any submission by its ID from the command line:
 ```console